apache/maven/maven-wrapper/README.md

 By default it is off.

+## Usage without Binary JAR

+By default, the Maven Wrapper JAR archive is added to the using project as small binary file `.mvn/wrapper/maven-wrapper.jar`.
+It is used to bootstrap the download and invocation of Maven from the wrapper shell scripts.

+If your project is not allowed to contain binary files like this, you can configure your version control system to exclude checkin/commit of the wrapper jar.

+If the JAR is not found to be available by the scripts they will attempt to download the file from the URL specified in `.mvn/wrapper/maven-wrapper.properties` under `wrapperUrl` and put it in place.
+The download is attempted via curl, wget and, as last resort, by compiling the `./mvn/wrapper/MavenWrapperDownloader.java` file and executing the resulting class.

 ## Using a Different Version of Maven

 To switch the version of Maven used to build a project you can initialize it using